 Frequently Asked Questions

-I need to make a DVD for an upcoming audition.
+I need to make a video for an upcoming audition.
 Does Myers Recording Studio do that?

 How long does it take to receive my recording after the session?

-At the end of the recording session, you will receive a CD with all recorded takes from the session.
-Once you listen to the CD at home and select your favorite takes, Myers Recording Studio can compile those selected takes onto a final CD if needed for an additional charge.
-Please allow up to 3 business days to receive a final CD of selected takes.
+For audio-only sessions, you'll receive a download link following the session to be able to download all recorded takes from the session.
+Once you listen and select your favorite takes, Myers Recording Studio can compile those selected takes into final files or a CD for an additional charge.
+Please allow up to 5 business days to receive a final CD of selected takes.

 What is the Recording Release Agreement?